mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 kubectl get constrainttemplates
 ```

 And voila!
-That's how easy it is to deploy any Kubernetes manifests as an OCI artifact in a GitOps way with Config Sync.
+That's how easy it is to deploy a Gatekeeper policy as an OCI artifact in a GitOps way with Config Sync.

 You could even try to create a `Namespace` without any label and see what will happen :)
 ```